Spider Guide

-Spiders can be difficult to control due to their varied entry points and behaviors
+Spiders can be difficult to control due to their varied entry points and behaviors.
+Most spiders are harmless predators that feed on insects, but some species like black widows and brown recluses can deliver venomous bites.

 Spiders Identification Guide